kagisearch/kagi-docs/docs/kagi/getting-started/accessing-via-tor.md

 1. Open the Tor Browser.
 2. Enter our onion link in the address bar: `http://kagi2pv5bdcxxqla5itjzje2cgdccuwept5ub6patvmvn3qgmgjd6vid.onion/`
 3. Use our search functionality as you would on the regular web.

+## Limitations
+1. Login with AppGooMicroHub not working